handsontable/hyperformula/docs/guide/custom-functions.md

   sandbox="allow-autoplay allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts">
 </iframe>

-### Optional parameters
+## Configure the behavior of a custom function

-Using optional parameters, you can configure your function to:
+Passing optional parameters to the `implementedFunctions` object, you can configure your function to:
 * Use the [array arithmetic mode](arrays.md)
 * Treat reference or range arguments as arguments that don't create dependency
 * Inline range arguments to scalar arguments